September 9, 2017

 - Repertoire for All Levels Nicholle Andrews

 Discover accessible, practical literature suitable for a wide variety of voicings, ages, and ability levels.
-California ACDA Regional Conferences provide an exciting way to learn from renowned conductors on an assortment of topics, read through music for a variety of choirs, and network with colleagues.
-You will not want to miss this invigorating day of music and growth with Craig Hella Johnson and our other clinicians.
-Mark your calendar now for this excellent day at Cal State Fullerton!
+CCDA Regional Conferences provide an exciting way to learn from renowned conductors on an assortment of topics, read through music for a variety of choirs, and network with colleagues.
+Mark your calendar now for this excellent opportunity!